 High levels of stress and burnout could be to blame for the particularly high rates of substance abuse, depression, and suicide among physicians.
 (14, 15, 16) This is a sad and dangerous situation, but not only for the people working in medicine: stress and burnout can potentially lead to medical mistakes, which can have life-altering and even fatal consequences for patients.
 (17) That’s all the more reason for practitioners to find a healthy way to reduce stress and feel more invigorated by and connected to their work.

-How to Find Your Tribe in Functional Medicine
+How to Find Your Community in Functional Medicine

 Working in healthcare can feel professionally isolating, largely because practitioners often spend the majority of their day working with patients instead of interacting with their colleagues.
 While that’s a reality of the job, it can lead to a sense of loneliness, increased stress, and, eventually, burnout, a phenomenon that is quite common in conventional medicine.
 In fact, one of the many reasons I believe so strongly in Functional Medicine is that it offers practitioners better built-in support because there are so many opportunities for professional collaboration.